Ektakumari07/basic-observability-with-opentelemetry-signoz/README.md

 ## 🔧 Why Observability?

-Downtimes are inevitable.
-But flying blind when they happen?
-That’s unacceptable.
-Traditional logging doesn’t give you the full picture—**you need metrics, traces, and logs** that tell you not just *what* broke, but *why*.
+Downtime is an inevitable part of any production system.
+However, experiencing issues without the ability to understand their root cause is no longer acceptable.
+Traditional logging often falls short in providing complete visibility—what modern teams need are metrics, traces, and logs that not only reveal what failed, but also why.

-This tutorial shows how to set up **OpenTelemetry + SigNoz (self-hosted)** to make your app observable with minimal friction.
+This tutorial walks you through setting up observability using OpenTelemetry and a self-hosted instance of SigNoz, enabling you to monitor and debug your applications with clarity and confidence.

 ---